Add 16 hours

 - Travel with medications in your carry-on luggage, provided it is in pill form.
 Consult the US Transportation Security Administration if your medication is liquid.

 - If you need to refill while abroad, you must see a local doctor as US prescriptions are not valid in other countries.
-Take with you the letter you obtained from your doctor (see above).
+Take with you the letter from your doctor (see above).
 Note: If the visit to the local doctor is considered preventative care, it will not be covered by the UCEAP Travel Insurance.
 However, your campus or private insurance plan may cover it.

 - To purchase medication using the UCEAP Travel Insurance coverage, you must pay up front and submit a claim for medication when coverage is effective (14 days before the official start date of your program).